Frequently Asked Questions: UC Library Reprints

 Can books be printed in color?

 Printing in color is currently cost-prohibitive.
-We hope to offer books in color in the future.
+We may offer books in color in the future.

 How will my book be delivered?
 How long will it take?

-Books ordered through the reprints service can be delivered at several different speeds, ranging from 5-7 business days to next day delivery.
-Faster delivery methods will also be more expensive.
+Books ordered through the reprints service are available via standard shipping options, ranging from 5-7 business days to next day delivery.
+Faster delivery methods are more expensive

 For questions about the broader service or the books themselves, please contact CDL.